Visiting Scholars and Work Visas

 • Job offer required: Permanent or temporary employment offer from WMU; self-petitioning not allowed.

-• Family/assistants may accompany.
+• Family and/or assistants may accompany.

-• WMU job offer required: No self-petitions.
+• WMU job offer required; no self-petitions.

 • Filing timeline: Up to 6 months before employment start.